danielgebar/First/README.md

-# The Los Angeles lakers
+# The Los Angeles Lakers
 A website providng news and feedback on the greatest franchise EVER!

 ## my favorite team